Pet Hero: Cera the One-Eyed Super Cat

 Cera is anything but weak.
 In the words of her human, Heidi Vickery-Uechi, “nothing stands in her way when [Cera] decides she wants something.”

-And Cera has decided that she wants to beat cancer.
+And Cera decided that she wanted to beat cancer.

 Cera has always been a fighter.
 Adopted at eight weeks, she was taken to Cameron Animal Hospital in Montclair, NJ for a severe eye infection the size of a Ping-Pong ball.
 Due to the severity of her condition, her left eye needed to be removed.
 Her surgery also left her with brain damage and motor-control issues.
 Heidi remembers saying these exact words to her husband after she took little Cera home,